-Do you sense the urgency in those verses?
-Can you feel the heart of God pleading with his people?
-He's not interested in anyone going to hell. [pause] God is just.
-So as much as he has a personal preference for everyone choosing to enter heaven with him, justice demands that what we have chosen is what we receive.
+Do you sense the urgency in that?
+Do you sense the heart of God and how he's pleading with his people?
+He's not interested in anyone going to hell. (pause) God is just.
+So as much as he has personal preference for everyone choosing to enter heaven with him, justice demands that what we have chosen is what we receive.
 Some may say, "I don't know of anyone who has ever wanted to live in hell forever.
 Nobody's ever chosen that."
 But whether they realized it or not, when they chose not to have God in their life, when they chose against welcoming the presence of God into their hearts while they lived on earth, they were also choosing the absence of God for eternity.
 A few more Scriptures:

-2Pt.
+- II Pt.
 3:9 The Lord is not slow in keeping his promise, as some understand slowness.
-He is patient with you, not wanting anyone to perish, but everyone to come to repentance.
+He is patient with you, not wanting anyone to perish, but everyone to come to repentance. - I Tim.

-1Ti.
 2:3-4 This is good, and pleases God our Savior, who wants all men to be saved and to come to a knowledge of the truth.

 What does God want?
 He doesn't want anyone to perish.
 What does God want?
-He wants all to be saved and to come to a knowledge of the truth.
+He wants all to be saved and come to a knowledge of the truth.
 The desire of God is clear.
 Scripture also gives us indication that hell will be a lot worse for some than for others.

 - Mt.
 11:21-24 [Jesus speaking] "Woe to you, Korazin!
 Woe to you Bethsaida!
 If the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
 But I tell you it will be more bearable for Tyre and Sidon on the day of judgment than for you.
 And you, Capernaum, will you be lifted up to the skies?
 No, you will go down to the depths.
 If the miracles that were performed in you had been performed in Sodom, it would have remained to this day.
 But I tell you that it will be more bearable for Sodom on the day of judgment than for you." - Lk.
-10:10-12 [Jesus speaking to the 72 he's sending out] But when you enter a town and are not welcomed, go into its streets and say, 'Even the dust of your town that sticks to our feet we wipe off against you.
+10:10-12 [Jesus speaking to the 72 he is sending out] But when you enter a town and are not welcomed, go into its streets and say, 'Even the dust of your town that sticks to our feet we wipe off against you.
 Yet be sure of this: The kingdom of God is near.'
 I tell you, it will be more bearable on that day for Sodom than for that town.

 What does all that tell us?
-In hell, it'll be more bearable for some than for others, and for that reason on our diagram, we have on the right side "more bearable" and on the left, "less bearable."
-Jude even tells us that blackest darkness has been reserved for godless leaders forever.
-The Scripture doesn't define what "more bearable" or "less bearable" looks like, or what blackest darkness is compared to darkness that's less black, but let's just realize that there is a continuum that extends from the highest place in heaven to the lowest place in hell, except that there's a chasm in between that no one can cross.
+In hell, it will be more bearable for some than for others, and for that reason on our diagram, we have on the right side "more bearable" and on the left, "less bearable."
+Now I can't define what more or less bearable looks like, but let's just realize that there is a continuum that extends from the highest place in heaven to the lowest place in hell, except that there is a gulf in between that no one can cross.
 The lowest spot in heaven is still far, far, far better than the most bearable spot in hell, but there is a continuum.
-Amen.

-Foundations Lesson #15 Eternal Judgment, Part 2
+Foundations Lesson #16 Eternal Judgment, Part Two